Pradeepan544/Restaurant-Recommendation-System/README.md

 * Efficiency: Used only 40% of the dataset to ensure optimal performance without compromising the quality of recommendations.

 ## Dataset
 The Dataset used for the recommender system is taken from Kaggle: Zomato Bangalore Dataset.
-Users can refer the link to download use it: https://www.kaggle.com/datasets/absin7/zomato-bangalore-dataset/data
+Users can refer the link to download it: https://www.kaggle.com/datasets/absin7/zomato-bangalore-dataset/data

 ## 🔍 Data Preprocessing
 * Data preprocessing is a crucial step in any data-driven project.
 Here’s how I approached it: